posix4e/goc/README.md

 ## Features

-- Public view: join the queue, see queue with timestamps, live countdown, and connected count.
+- Public view: join the queue, see queue with timestamps, live countdown, connected count, and a speaking history.
 - Admin view (secret required for actions): set subject, configure/start/stop/reset countdown, pop/clear queue, see connected clients.
 - Realtime: all changes broadcast via SSE; clients also resync periodically.
 - Aplausos: when the timer runs out, clients show a big 3‑2‑1 countdown and a full‑screen 80s rainbow “¡APLAUSOS!” flash.
 Admins can also trigger this manually.